Lume Support logo

 All articles

-How do I tell the difference between external odor & odor caused by infection?Updated a month ago
+How do I tell the difference between external odor & odor caused by infection?Updated 10 days ago

-Most of the time, private part odor occurs as a result of bodily fluids like sweat, urine, semen, and menstrual blood coming into contact with external bacteria, not an infection.
+Most of the time, odor in the private area is caused by day-to-day activities, and comes from bodily fluids like sweat, urine, semen, or menstrual blood mixing with external bacteria.
+It is usually not caused by an infection.

 Indicators of Infection